writethedocs/www/docs/include/conf/schedule.rst

 {% endif %}
 * **Details**: :doc:`/conf/{{shortcode}}/{{year}}/speakers`

-Talks are around 30 minutes.
-Most speakers will have a live, moderated Q&A session after each set of 2 talks.
+Talks are around 30 minutes, without on-stage Q&A. We will make sure to include sufficient breaks between talks so that you can chat with the speakers after their talk if you wish to ask them any questions.

 .. separator to fix list formatting